Factoriality of normal projective varieties: Restriction on Hodge types

 Indeed, the assertion for $p\eq0$ is reduced to the case $p\eq n$ by the self--duality of $H^{\ssb}_2$, and the latter case follows from Koll\'ar's torsion-freeness in the Hodge module theory (see for instance \cite{kol}), since the direct factors of $\pi_*\Q_{h,\Xt}[n]$ are supported on $\Si\sst X$ except $\IC_X\Q_h$.
-So the canonical isomorphism \eqref{3.3} follows. \sk We first show the assertion for $L^1_x$.
-Let $Z$ be the set of $x\ins\Si$ with $L^1_x\nes0$.
+So the canonical isomorphism \eqref{1.3} follows using the filtration induced by the truncations $\tau_{\les\ssb}$ on $\pi_*\Q_{h,\Xt}[n]$ (since the {\it strict support decomposition\one} of pure Hodge modules is canonical). \sk We now show that $\Gr^0_FL^k_x\eq0$ for any $k\less j$ by induction on $j$.
+Let $Z$ be the set of $x\ins\Si$ with $\Gr^0_FL^j_x\nes0$.
 It contains a Zariski-locally closed subset $Z'$ of $\Si$ whose closure contains $Z$.
-This can be verified by using the decomposition theorem applied to $\pi'_*\Gr^W_k\Q_{h,E}$.
+(Note that the restrictions of the cohomology sheaves $\Hc^k\IC_X\Q$ to each stratum of a Whitney stratification underlie variations of mixed Hodge structure using \cite[Remark 4.6.2]{mhm}.)
+We can verify this by applying the decomposition theorem to $\pi'_*\Gr^W_k\Q_{h,E}$ with $\pi'\defs\pi|_E$.
 Taking a sufficiently general hyperplane section, we may assume $\dim Z'\eq0$ if $Z\nes\emptyset$.
-The assertion for $L^1_x$ then follows from the exact sequence
+The assertion for $L^k_x$ for $k\eq j$ then follows from the exact sequence of mixed Hodge structures

-with $k\eq1$, since these imply that $\Gr_F^0L^1_x\eq0$.
-(Note that $L^k\eq0$ for $k\less0$.) \sk The argument is similar for $L^2$ (using $L^1\eq0$).
-The set of $x\ins\Si$ such that the stalk $L^2_x$ is not type $(1,1)$ contains a Zariski-locally closed subset whose closure contains it.
-(Note that the restrictions of the cohomology sheaves $\Hc^k\IC_X\Q$ to each stratum of a Whitney stratification underly variations of mixed Hodge structure using \cite[Remark 4.6.2]{mhm}.)